Please refresh as revisions made.

 Expert Advice from a slightly biased point of view.

-on how to keep the chickens in the coop.
+on how to contain those chickens in the coop.

 building chief Holguin, who is also on the SAC Project Oversight Committee, claims